kmhswimgirl/turtleboot/README.md

 - Ubuntu Server 24.04

 ### Example:
-I want to configure my Raspberry Pi before installing ROS Jazzy.
+I want to install ROS Jazzy on my turtlebot 3, but I have not completed any of the setup steps yet and am planning on later

 First make the script executable with:
 </br>